top of page

 • Research: Information and Media literacy

-• Critical thinking: Analyzing and evaluating information
+• Critical thinking: Analysing and evaluating information

 • Communication: Clear and structured writing

-• Organization: Synthesizing information effectively
+• Organisation: Synthesising information effectively

 Differentiation: